Falguni Hamid

 Falguni Hamid (ফাল্গুনী হামিদ) is a Bangladeshi actress, playwright, director and producer.
-She served as the Director of Bangladesh Shishu Academy.
+She served as the director of the Bangladesh Shishu Academy.
 She is the incumbent president of Bangladesh Cine-Journalist Association.

 Career

-Hamid completed master's in Bangla from the University of Dhaka.
+Hamid completed a master's degree in Bangla from the University of Dhaka.
 Hamid started her career as a journalist in "Banglar Bani".
 She was involved with journalism for 15 years.
 She passed the Bangladesh Television (BTV) audition in 1978 and joined the theatre troupe "Natyachakra".
 She performed in television drama serials in the 1980s.

 Hamid is the owner of "Tele Real LTD", the first production house in Bangladesh.
 She ran the magazine "Shimontini", on women and children's issues.

 Personal life

 Hamid has been married to M Hamid since 1978.
-Together they have a daughter, Tonima Hamid, and a son, Prantar Hamid.
+Together they have a daughter, Tonima Hamid.
 Tonima is a television and stage actress.

 In 2014, Hamid sought Bangladesh Awami League nomination for a parliamentary seat reserved for women.